-Source: FinScope Tanzania 2017 April-July, FinScope Tanzania 2013 and FinScope Tanzania 2009 THE TABLE BELOW REPORTS VALUES AND PREFERENCES OF DIFFERENT FINANCIAL INSTRUMENTS:
+Source: FinScope Tanzania 2017 April-July, FinScope Tanzania 2013 and FinScope Tanzania 2009 FINANCIAL INCLUSION BY DEMOGRAPHICS

-Banks MFIs SACCOs Mobile Money Insurance VALUED FOR Safety of money is high Easy access to loans Guarantors for loans Social funds Quick & easy to use Peace of mind since it covers unexpected expenses Not suitable for respondents' needs Two lowest quintiles -services are offered far from respondents Interest on loans is too high Two lowest quintiles- Services are offered far from respondents Two highest quintiles- Feel that the services offered are not suitable for them Two lowest quintiles- Can sell shares for profit Network failures Respondents indicate low levels of trust in the insurance companies to honour claims if something goes wrong People who are formally included are considered to be individuals aged 16 years or older who have or use financial products and services provided by a financial service provider that is regulated or officially supervised.
+People who are formally included are considered to be individuals aged 16 years or older who have or use financial products and services provided by a financial service provider that is regulated or officially supervised.
 Individuals considered informally included are individuals aged 16 years or older who use financial mechanisms not provided by a regulated or supervised financial institution.